 SORA Failure to Register, Report, or Comply

-Although Michigan’s Sex Offender Registry is complicated and carries stiff penalties for failure to abide by its terms, if you have a retained criminal defense attorney who is a specialist, you might avoid being charged with a violation.
+Although Michigan’s Sex Offender Registry is complicated and carries stiff penalties for failing to abide by its terms, you might avoid being charged with a violation if you have a retained criminal defense attorney who is a specialist.

 The Sex Offender Registry Database

 In 2006, the federal Congress enacted the Adam Walsh Act.
 It created a registry of all sex offenders in the federal system.
 It defined how the government classifies sexual offenses.
 States were encouraged to enact the same type of registry to keep track of state offenders.
 Michigan’s Act compiles data regarding an individual: photograph, driver’s license number, address, conviction status, email address, social security number, physical description, complete criminal history, etc. People convicted of certain sex-based crimes must register as directed by a court or face serious felony consequences.
 SORA failure to register is a crime that is punished harshly.
 If you are going to hire a defense lawyer, you do not want to be sold out by the lowest bidder.

 The registry was started because it is believed by some psychiatric and law enforcement communities that sex offenders are uniquely disposed to repeat offending and must be kept track of.
 However, many people believe that the way the registry is set up is overly harsh on registrants by publishing so much information about individuals, such as their home address, name, photograph, and the crime they were convicted of, employment information, and vehicle information as examples.

 How does the registry work?